The Glass House - Kitchen Nightmares Update - Open or Closed?

 At the next dinner service, everyone in the kitchen was responding but Richard was not working with them.

-Gordon tells Neil that he needs to focus on his job – keeping customers happy and making sure they spend their money.
+Gordon tells Neil that he needs to focus on his job.

-Gordon needs Neil to get his customers to buy pass the cheap early supper menu and eat a la carte as that’ll pay off his debt and rebuild his reputation.
+They need to eat a la carte as that’ll pay off his debt and rebuild his reputation.

-A table turns up early and Gordon tells him to pitch the a la carte menu but Neil gives them the cheaper menu.
+Gordon tells him to pitch the a la carte menu but Neil gives them the cheaper menu.

 Gordon encourages Neil to focus on selling wine but he worries about the kitchen.